Robi Domingo: Career

 As of 2020, he quits again as a host VJ for MYX for the second time due to retrenchment of ABS-CBN's non-renewal of their franchise amid the COVID-19 pandemic in the Philippines, but still active in mostly Kapamilya programs.

 Personal life

 Domingo was previously in a relationship with host and athlete Gretchen Ho from 2012 to 2017.
 He married Maiqui Pineda on January 6, 2024 at the Pulilan Church in Bulacan.
 In 2023, Maiqui was diagnosed with dermatomyositis.
+Their first child was born in 2026.